taylorlapeyre/taylorlapeyre.github.io/resume.md

   - Website development using a Content Management System, static HTML and CSS, and Javascript
   - Using and maintaining Access Grid cameras, equipment, and software for online video meetings across LSU.

+#### Keletaire, LLC.

+*Web Developer - [sparehanger.com][sh]*

+*Nov.
+2012 - Feb.
+2014*

+- Designed and built all user interface components for the site.
+- Worked with the Yii PHP framework to build a large-scale application
+- Implemented algorithms for:
+  - matching items to users’ interests
+  - detecting and sorting colors
+  - showing an infinite page of items
+- Trained co-workers in the areas of:
+  - MVC application design
+  - version control for source code
+  - miscellaneous programming concepts

 ### Skills